alexmilowski/data-science/activities/data-munging/README.md

 #### Description ####

 The data is available on S3 and you can download a copy (or a subset) easily via the AWS CLI.
 Keep in mind that S3 is a key/value store.
 All the data is associated with the full path of the key.
-The concept of a "directory" and contained "files" is only implied by the "/" in the key and so is an interprtation of the tool being used.
+The concept of a "directory" and contained "files" is only implied by the "/" in the key and so is an interpretation of the tool being used.

 Fortunately, the AWS CLI interprets directories in keys as you might expect.
 Try the following: